bsidestlv/bsidestlv.com/content/villages/_index.md

 If you're interested in joining our team, please contact us via email - rotemb@gmail.com

-## Hardware Hacking Village
+## Hardware Village
 This here is where the blacksmiths play.
 Antriksh Shah and Benny Meisels are the big cheeses in this burg, and they're aiming to teach you how to pry open those stubborn physical devices and expose their soft underbellies.

 ## Schedule

 11:00-11:30	How to trust your open-source ASIC by Leonid Azriel

 11:30-12:00	Firmware security testing with Fault Injection Simulation by Jan Jager

 12:00-12:30	"Bolt-on security for existing and new designs with Secure Flash by Nir Tasher

 12:30-13:30	LUNCH

 13:30	14:45	CYMOCAN - An open-source USB CAN-FD adapter by Benny Meisels

-14:45	15:30	TBA
+14:45	15:30	Introduction to Correlation Power Analysis by Yossi Oren & Michael Amar

 15:30	16:00	TBA